 Elazig is the most orderly city of the Eastern Anatolian region, due to its being recently founded with the name of Mamurat-ül Aziz in the 19th century by sultan Abdülaziz to settle some over-population from Harput town.
 But it's known that the city has a much older history dating back to ancient civilizations of Anatolia; Hurris, Hittites, Urartus, Byzantines, Seljuks and Ottomans.
-It is situated on a plain near a mountain on 1,020 meters above the sea level and is surrounded by vineyards and gardens.
-The city today is also a trading center for crops and livestock.
-It's population is approximately 560.000 (2012).
+Many of the artifacts from these periods can be seen at the Ethnography and Archaeology museum in the city.

 The city is situated on a plain near a mountain, at 1,067 meters above the sea level and is surrounded by vineyards and gardens.
 Its population is over 580.000 (2018).
 Today Elazig is also a trading center for crops and livestock.
 Mining is another important economic income in the province, the deep soil is rich of copper, iron ore, zinc, lead, chromium and magnesium.